 Cookie – A text file a web browser uses to identify a user’s session.

-CSS – Stands for cascading style sheet (CSS), a coding language that defines how web pages display dynamic elements.
+CSS – Stands for Cascading Style Sheets (CSS), a coding language that defines how web pages display dynamic elements.

-Cross-Platform – A system that is interoperable among many operating systems and platforms.
+Cross-Platform – A system that is interoperable between many operating systems and platforms.